 - The amount of gas in inventory was as much as 33pc below the five-year average in March 2019.

-That compares with an injection of 62 bcf during the same week last year and a five-year (2014-18) average build of 73 bcf for the period.
+Analysts forecast utilities added 103 billion cubic feet (bcf) of gas to storage during the week ended Oct.
+11. That compares with an injection of 82 bcf during the same week last year and a five-year (2014-18) average build of 81 bcf for the period.

 The amount of gas in inventory was as much as 33pc below the five-year average in March 2019.
-But with production close to a record high, analysts said stockpiles should end the summer injection season above normal levels of around 3.7 tcf on Oct.
+But with production close to a record high, analysts said stockpiles should end the summer injection season at near normal levels of around 3.7 tcf on Oct.
 31.

-Gas production in the Lower 48 states eased to 94.3 bcfd on Sunday from a record 94.4 bcfd on Saturday, according to Refinitiv data.
-That compares with an average of 93.8 bcfd last week.
+Gas production in the lower 48 states eased to 92.8 bcfd on Thursday from 93.0 bcfd on Wednesday, according to Refinitiv data.
+That compares with an average of 93.1 bcfd last week and an all-time daily high of 93.8 bcfd on Sept.
+29.